GTheotista/Frame-Recomendation/README.md

 - Experimentation with alternative recommendation techniques (e.g., hybrid models)

 ## Usage
-Customers can engage with the recommendation system via the retailer’s online store.
+Customers can engage with the recommendation system via the retailer’s online and offline store.
 The system continuously learns from user behavior and adapts recommendations to improve their shopping experience.

 ## Future Enhancements
 To further enhance the system, future updates may include: